The assignRoleToGroup() GraphQL mutation assigns a role to a group for a given view.

 Returned Datatype

-With the returned datatype, through sub-parameters, you can get plenty of information about the roles found in the organization, including user names and counts, as well as permissions and assets.
-The table below lists links to these sub-parameters:
+With the returned datatype, through sub-parameters (see second table below), you can get plenty of information about the roles found in the organization, including user names and counts, as well as permissions and assets.

 Table: AssignRoleToGroupMutation